Muralidhargoudediga/basic_auth/README.md

 # basic_auth
-RESTEasy Basic Authentication and Authorization Tutorial
+RESTful Basic Authentication and Authorization Tutorial.

+Using Jersey framework for REST API implementation